RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 ---

 **Note:** the factors in both the numerical problems were very small, so just brute-forcing would be enough to get the coefficients for the subgroups.
-However, for larger factors, the BabyStep-GiantStep or Pollard’s rho algorithms would be used.
+However, for larger factors, the BabyStep-GiantStep or Pollard's rho algorithms would be used.